HaydenMoussa/GameDevProject4/README.md

 ### Eden's POV
 ### Hayden's POV
 ### Leigh's POV
-I always really enjoy comming up with the narrative/story for games, and that was definitely the case with this one.
-Moving from 2D game design to 3D was definitely aa slight challenge, and was frustrating at times, and I always struggle with GitHub.
+I always really enjoy coming up with the narrative/story for games, and that was definitely the case with this one.
+Figuring out how to get the NPC added was also fun.
+Moving from 2D game design to 3D was definitely aa slight challenge, especially trying to design the world, and I had some merge issues along the way.

 ## Atributes
 "Beach Ball" (https://skfb.ly/orsuA) by Maggatron is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).